Mangiola/apollo/README.md

 ![logo](Assets/logo.png)

-**Apollo** is a custom keyboard layout for the programmable ZSA Moonlander keyboard.
+**Apollo** is my custom keyboard layout for the programmable ZSA Moonlander keyboard.
 It uses the DVORAK layout as a base for the letters while using custom layer keys for symbols.
 It's designed to be comfortable to type on for coding, gaming, and media creation.

 Check out the layout on ZSA's [online configurator](https://configure.zsa.io/moonlander/layouts/gdQQ7/latest/0).